marqdouj/dotnet.azuremaps/README.md

 ## Release Notes
 ### 10.8.0
-- `IAzureMapContainer.Features`.
+- `IAzureMapContainer.Maps.Features`.
 Added new interface to manage map features.
-- `IAzureMapContainer.Animmations`.
+- `IAzureMapContainer.Maps.Animations`.
 Added new interface to manage map animations.
   - Currently only supports animating Shape coordinate changes.
     See the `PizzaDelivery` page in the [demo](https://github.com/marqdouj/dotnet.demo)